ToshioCP/Gtk4-tutorial/src/sec13.src.md

 GtkCssProvider is an object which parses CSS in order to style widgets.

-To apply your CSS to wodgets, you need to add GtkStyleProvider (the interface of GtkCSSProvider) to GtkStyleContext.
+To apply your CSS to widgets, you need to add GtkStyleProvider (the interface of GtkCSSProvider) to GtkStyleContext.
 However, instead, you can add it to GdkDisplay of the window (usually top level window).

 Look at the source file of `startup` handler again.